nandac/pandoc-reader/README.md

 ]
 ```

-Here is a simple example of content that should be available in a Pandoc default file:
+Here is a minimal example of content that should be available in a Pandoc default file:

 ```yaml
 reader: markdown